kpdowns/todoist-cli/README.md

 - ~~Authenticate againsts Todoist.com and save access token~~
 - ~~Revoking of access tokens from Todoist.com~~
 - Listing of tasks across all projects on Todoist.com
+- Listing of tasks in a specific project
 - Listing of all projects on Todoist.com
 - Associating internal ids with Todoist tasks and projects to allow for easier management
 - Allow creation of projects